-The Pentagon says the carrier and four other ships arriving in the Leyte Gulf have the combined capacity to produce millions of liters of drinking water daily.
-They are transporting helicopters and other special aircraft needed to ferry life-saving supplies to remote areas.
+The Pentagon says the carrier USS George Washington and four other ships will arrive in the Leyte Gulf Wednesday, with the combined capacity to produce millions of liters of drinking water daily.

 On Tuesday, the official death toll from Typhoon Haiyan reached 1,774.
 With thousands still missing and entire communities not heard from since the huge storm hit, officials initially said 10,000 people may have perished.